tthanh183/java-backend/java-core/_03_OOP/08_Static.md

 Answer: The main method is static because it is called by the Java Virtual Machine (JVM) before any objects are created.
 If the main method were non-static, the JVM would need to create an instance of the class first, which could lead to memory allocation issues.
 Question: Can we overload or override a static method in Java?
 Answer: Yes, you can overload a static method in Java, but you cannot override it.
 We can hide a static method in a subclass by declaring a static method with the same signature in the subclass.
 This is known as method hiding.
 Question: Can we run a Java program without a main method?
 Answer: Yes, one way to do this is using a static block in earlier versions of the JDK (before JDK 1.7).
 However, from JDK 1.7 onward, the JVM requires a main method to start execution.
+Question: Can we declare a static constructor in Java?
+Answer: No, constructors cannot be declared as static in Java.
+Constructors are used to initialize objects, and they are called when an object is created.
+Since static members belong to the class and not to any instance of the class, it does not make sense to have a static constructor.